 If there is any chance that the driver is at fault for the mechanical defect, it will be quite difficult for you to receive payment.
 Say that you were in a serious rear end collision damaging the transmission and a few weeks later your car has troubles with the transmission.

 The purpose of hiring a lemon law firm to assist in your claim is so you can receive every single dollar that you are owed from the manufacturer for selling a defective vehicle.
-Having a good lawyer on your side is worth every penny – especially considering that you don’t have to pay a dime for them if you win your case.
+Having a good lemon lawyer in California on your side is worth every penny – especially considering that you don’t have to pay a dime for them if you win your case.